salt.states.pkgrepo#

 - aptkey: False

 This function deletes the specified repo on the system, if it exists.
-It
+It is essentially a wrapper around

 The name of the package repo, as it would be referred to when running the regular package manager commands.